Trebbler/SMT-Demon/README.md

-#This is a little project that I made while I was playing Shin Megami Tensei V : Vengeance as I came across
-#Satan in the Canon of Creation.
-Thought I should create my own demon inspired by Satan, Lucifer, as well as
-#Serph from the Digital Devil Saga series.
+This is a little project that I made while I was playing Shin Megami Tensei V : Vengeance as I came acrossSatan in the Canon of Creation.
+Thought I should create my own demon inspired by Satan, Lucifer, as well as Serph from the Digital Devil Saga series.